 |What is the Identification Rate /Match-Rate?||If nothing alarming comes up and you'd like to run a match with us, submit this data to your CSM.|

 |API Priority - Understanding Company Data vs. User Data|

-Copy and paste the completed table into the ticket.
-Please note that without a completed table, resolution to your ticket and response may be delayed.
-If an Exercise doesn't apply to you please leave it blank.
+Copy and paste the completed table into the Support ticket.
+Note that without a completed table, resolution to your ticket and response may be delayed.
+If an Exercise doesn't apply to you, leave it blank.

 Can You Trigger Identification Before Submission for the Same Company in Question?